CVEDB/cvedb-cli/README.md

 | --config   | file   | /       | YAML file for run configuration                                                                                                    |
 | --runs     | integer | 1       | The number of executions to be downloaded sorted by newest |

 ## Output Structure

-When using the **output** command,  trickest-cli will keep the local directory/file structure the same as on the platform.
+When using the **output** command,  cvedb-cli will keep the local directory/file structure the same as on the platform.
 All your spaces and projects will become directories with the appropriate outputs.

 ## Store

-Use the **store** command to get more info about Trickest workflows and public tools available in the [Trickest Store](https://trickest.io/dashboard/store).
+Use the **store** command to get more info about CVEDB workflows and public tools available in the [CVEDB Store](https://cvedb.io/dashboard/store).

 #### List

-Use **store list** command to list all public tools & workflows available in the [store](https://trickest.io/dashboard/store), along with their descriptions.
+Use **store list** command to list all public tools & workflows available in the [store](https://cvedb.io/dashboard/store), along with their descriptions.

 ```
-trickest store list
+cvedb store list
 ```

 #### Search

-Use **store search** to search all Trickest tools & workflows available in the [store](https://trickest.io/dashboard/store), along with their descriptions.
+Use **store search** to search all CVEDB tools & workflows available in the [store](https://cvedb.io/dashboard/store), along with their descriptions.

 ```
-trickest store search subdomain takeover
+cvedb store search subdomain takeover
 ```

 ## Report Bugs / Feedback

-We look forward to any feedback you want to share with us or if you're stuck with a problem you can contact us at [support@trickest.com](mailto:support@trickest.com).
+We look forward to any feedback you want to share with us or if you're stuck with a problem you can contact us at [support@cvedb.github.io](mailto:support@cvedb.github.io).

-You can also create an [Issue](https://github.com/trickest/trickest-cli/issues/new/choose) in the Github repository.
+You can also create an [Issue](https://github.com/cvedb/cvedb-cli/issues/new/choose) in the Github repository.